Top 2 Ways | Factory Reset Windows 10 from Command Prompt

 Step 3.
-To make a system backup even easier, AOMEI Backupper Standard will include all the related partitions in the backup automatically.
-You need to just click to specify a location to save the image backup.
+To make a system backup even easier, AOMEI Backupper Standard will include all the system-related partitions in the backup automatically.
+You just need to specify a location to save the image backup.

 Step 4.
-For auto backup task, just click the Schedule link down the button to configure one.
-After that, click Start Backup to start the backup.
+For auto backup task, click Schedule and select Daily/Weekly/Monthly as you like.
+After that, click Start Backup to launch the backup process.

 Resetting Windows 10 from command prompt is a helpful way to get your computer back when it has problems.
 And it allows you to keep your data.
 Besides, nothing will be kept, the operating system, installed programs, drivers, etc. If you fresh start a computer, some of the preinstalled programs will be deleted as well.
 Thus, it can be the last resort but not the best way.